What you need to get started: Crochet

 Classic Granny Squares

 One of the worst things about crochet is that different countries have different terminology for the stitches.
 There are UK terms and US terms - same stitches but with different names - what a pain!
-As a beginner don't worry but later on you'll be following patterns and you'll just need to know what version it's written in.
+Once you start following patterns you'll just need to know what version it's written in in order to know what stitches to make.

 Patterns